 Few words make a Washington property owner's stomach drop faster than "squatter."
 The fear is real: someone moves into your vacant rental without permission, refuses to leave, and you've heard they somehow have "rights."
 The good news is that the headlines oversell the danger.
-Washington does not hand your property to a stranger because they slept there for a few weeks.
-But the law also forbids you from simply changing the locks or throwing their belongings on the curb — and getting the removal process wrong can cost you far more than the squatter ever will.
+Squatters rights in Washington are far narrower than the fear surrounding them — the state does not hand your property to a stranger because they slept there for a few weeks.
+But the law also forbids you from simply changing the locks or throwing their belongings on the curb, and getting the removal process wrong can cost you far more than the squatter ever will.

-This guide explains what squatters' rights actually mean in Washington State, how squatters differ from trespassers and holdover tenants, the lawful way to remove an unauthorized occupant, and — most importantly — how to keep one out of your property in the first place.
+This guide explains what squatters rights in Washington actually mean, how the underlying doctrine of adverse possession works under RCW 7.28, how squatters differ from trespassers and holdover tenants, the lawful way to remove an unauthorized occupant, and — most importantly — how to keep one out of your Vancouver, WA property in the first place.
+For the broader legal backdrop every owner should know, start with our overview of landlord rights in Washington State.

 Do Squatters Really Have Rights in Washington?